pypdfium2-team/.github/profile/README.md

 * [pdfium mailing list](https://groups.google.com/g/pdfium)

-[^1]: Older versions might work but are not tested.
+[^1]: PyPy might work but is not tested.
+Similarly, pypdfium2 might still be compatible with Python 3.5 and 3.4, but this is not tested either.

 [^2]: Outdated, unfortunately.
 Please look at the comments in PDFium's header files instead (`public/*.h`).